Picture by Jo Duck

 Clothes are but a symbol of something hid deep beneath – Virginia Woolf, Orlando

 Amber is one half of creative collaboration the Broken Hearts: Rising Star Sony Award nominees who are best known for their spectacular DJ sets, described by The Independent as “a Hollywood musical on hallucinogenics.”
 They have graced stages across the globe for the likes of Marc Jacobs, Vivienne Westwood and Louis Vuitton.
-Their weekly radio show, Peppermint Candy on Jazz FM, is a celebration of inter-war culture focussing on swing music and the trends that the era continues to influence from fashion to food, film and literature.
+Their weekly radio show on Jazz FM ran for over 3 years, and celebrated inter-war culture and swing music with a focus on forgotten women of the Jazz Age.
 It was described by The Guardian as “a cool swing music show hosted by two vintage style icons” and was featured as Pick of the Day in the Sunday Times.
-The Broken Hearts are involved in numerous arts, fashion and music projects, all with a basis in history and a grounding in the culture of theatrics, from the catwalk to the circus.
-Bringing together the old and the new is a style trait that they adhere to throughout their creative pursuits, from creating soundtracks for silent films to designing clothes inspired by sideshows.
-They have been featured throughout the style press from i-D to Elle and Grazia, and have appeared as fashion and music commentators for various productions for the BBC, Sky Arts and Channel 4.
 To find out more about the Broken Hearts, please visit their website.

-For 7 years Amber worked as the Head Buyer and Trend Analyst for international vintage clothing chain Beyond Retro, during which time she was interviewed for The Observer as one of the fashion world’s best buyers, photographed for Vogue as a girl with great British style and featured on the BBC’s Week We Went to War and News 24 as an onscreen fashion historian.
-She established the Beyond Retro Print and Design Archive which currently sells vintage inspiration pieces to design houses throughout Europe, America and Japan.
-She was a contributor to leading trend forecasting company WGSN for 5 years, and she also found time to complete an MA with distinction in History and Culture of Fashion at London College of Fashion, where she researched areas from Victorian swimwear and the iconography of the sailor to the importance of dress in memory focussing on Biba and the mythologising of the ‘swinging sixties’.
+For 7 years Amber worked as the Head Buyer and Trend Analyst for international vintage clothing chain Beyond Retro, during which time she was interviewed for The Observer as one of the fashion world’s best buyers and photographed for Vogue as a girl with great British style (for more press click here).
+She established the Beyond Retro Print and Design Archive which currently sells vintage inspiration pieces to design houses throughout Europe, America and Japan and she was a contributor to leading trend forecasting company WGSN for 5 years.

 Good fashion is good performance art – Iris Apfel